Generics

 }

 This protocol doesn’t specify how the items in the container should be stored or what type they’re allowed to be.
-The protocol only specifies the three bits of functionality that any type must provide in order to be considered a Container
+The protocol only specifies the three bits of functionality that any type must provide in order to be considered a `Container`.
+A conforming type can provide additional functionality, as long as it satisfies these three requirements.

-.
+The `Container` protocol declares an associated type called `Item`, written as `associatedtype Item`.
 The protocol doesn’t define what Item is, that information is left for any conforming type to provide.

-type from Generic Types above, adapted to conform to the Container
+Here’s a version of the nongeneric `IntStack` type from [Generic Types](#generic-types) above, adapted to conform to the `Container` protocol:

 struct IntStack: Container {